 European mortgage rates explained

 Mortgage rates in Europe vary considerably across countries.
 This article walks you through the differences between European mortgage rates and explains key variables that reflect the health of European mortgage markets.
-It finishes with a focus on the role of foreigners in the Spanish mortgage market.
+It finishes with a focus on the role of foreigners in the Spanish real estate and mortgage markets.

 Mortgage rates across the EU